News Foreign policy Ministry Travel to Poland

 In 2008, he was appointed deputy head of the National Security Bureau.
 From 2011, a Law and Justice deputy to the 7th Sejm.
 In parliament, he was deputy chair of the Foreign Affairs Committee, and a delegate to the NATO Parliamentary Assembly.
 Re-elected to the Sejm in the October general election, he received close to 33,000 votes, the best result in the Sieradz district.See more

-- Minister Witold Waszczykowski meets with Ambassador of Malta
+- Minister Witold Waszczykowski pays visit to the Republic of Malta